thutrang147/Python-For-Data-Analysis/README.md

 ## How to Use
 Each Jupyter notebook contains explanations, code examples, and outputs.
 The notebooks are organized by chapter, following the structure of the book.

+## Status
+This is an ongoing project.
+I will continue updating the notes as I progress through the book.

-# Data Examples
+## Data Examples

 The examples in this repository use datasets from the original "Python for Data Analysis" book.

-## How to get the data:
+### How to get the data:
 1. Visit the official repository: https://github.com/wesm/pydata-book
 2. Download or clone the repository
 3. Copy the necessary data files to this directory

 **Note**: The datasets are not included in this repository to respect copyright.
 Please refer to the original source.

-## Status
-This is an ongoing project.
-I will continue updating the notes as I progress through the book.

 ## Disclaimer
 These notes are personal study materials and not intended as a replacement for the original book.
 I highly recommend purchasing the official book to support the author and get the complete knowledge.